Filing Your Income Taxes

 According to the IRS, the married filing separately status would come in dead last if you were to rank which filing status is most beneficial.
 Married filing jointly and qualifying widow(er) statuses more or less tie for first place.
 This leaves all those “considered unmarried” folks in the middle, but the head of household status is far more advantageous than filing as a single taxpayer.

-Current tax law provides for seven tax rates at 10, 12, 22, 24, 32, 35 and 37 percent, depending on how much you earn.
+Current tax law provides for seven tax rates at 10, 12, 22, 24, 32, 35 and 37 percent as of tax year 2021, the return you'll file in 2022.
+The rates depend on how much you earn.
 The U.S. tax system is progressive, so as your earnings go up, so does your tax bracket on that portion of your income.

 And if your taxable income is $100,000?
-The gap between filing single, as head of household, or married filing separate return closes up – all are subject to a top rate of 24 percent at this income.
+The gap between filing single, as head of household, or married filing a separate return closes up.
+All are subject to a top rate of 24 percent at this income.
 But it drops to 22 percent if you’re married and file jointly or if you’re a qualifying widow(er).

-The income parameters for tax brackets can shift slightly each year to keep pace with inflation, but rarely by more than a few hundred dollars.
-These percentages also apply to these incomes in 2021.
+The income parameters for tax brackets shift slightly from year to year to keep pace with inflation, but rarely by more than a few hundred dollars.
+These percentages also apply to these incomes in 2022.

 The Standard Deductions

 There’s no difference between the single or married filing separately status when it comes to the standard deduction you can claim if you don’t itemize your deductions.
-It’s set at $12,400 for both in the 2020 tax year.
-But you’ll get an extra $6,250 if you can file as head of household – this standard deduction is $18,650 in 2019.
+It’s set at $12,550 for both statuses in the 2021 tax year, but you’ll get an extra $6,250 if you can file as head of household – this standard deduction is $18,800 in 2021.
 And if you’re happily married and filing a joint return?
 You win the standard deduction sweepstakes.
-It goes up to $24,800.
+It goes up to $25,100.

 Beverly Bird has been writing professionally for over 30 years.
 She is also a paralegal, specializing in areas of personal finance, bankruptcy and estate law.
 She writes as the tax expert for The Balance.